(41) Was Myra Robinson happy?

 She said that she had not enjoyed the switch and part way through had felt so homesick that she asked the film crew whether she could go home.

-I had neither seen nor heard anything of her since her Nationwide experiment, and I have not since.
+I had neither seen nor heard anything of her since her Nationwide experiment.
+Neither did I again.